 Authentication Process

-This authentication protocol helps affirm whether an IP is genuine or not to send emails for any domain.
+Using SPF (Sender Policy Framework) authentication This authentication protocol helps affirm whether an IP is genuine or not to send emails for any domain.

-This protocol allows other mail servers to validate whether your email has been meddled with.
+DKIM (Domain Keys Identified Mail) authentication This protocol allows other mail servers to validate whether your email has been meddled with.
 It verifies whether the email received from a definite domain was approved by its owner.

-This prevention protocol inhibits phishing attacks and decreases spam.
+Using DMARC (Domain-based Message Authentication, Reporting & Conformance) authentication This prevention protocol inhibits phishing attacks and decreases spam.
 In addition, it imposes a procedure that tells ISP what to do when receiving emails.

-Email deliverability depends a lot on retrieving records from DNS.
+Using a dedicated DNS provider The best email deliverability tools depend a lot on retrieving records from DNS.
 ISPs validate the reputation of name servers as well.

 Heating IPs